rust-lang/book/second-edition/src/ch19-02-advanced-lifetimes.md

 `context` parameter go out of scope at the end of the function, because `parse_context` takes ownership of `context`.

-To figure out why these errors occur, let’s look at the definitions in Listing 19-13 again, specifically the references in the signature of the `parse` method:
+To figure out why these errors occur, let’s look at the definitions in [Listing 19-13][Listing-19-13] again, specifically the references in the signature of the `parse` method:

 ```rust,ignore
     fn parse(&self) -> Result<(), &str> {